Troy vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 9, 2021

 Troy vs. Georgia Southern College Football Odds, Plays and Insights

-The Troy Trojans (2-3, 0-0 Sun Belt) and the 19th-ranked run defense will host the Georgia Southern Eagles (2-3, 0-0 Sun Belt) and the fourth-ranked rushing attack on Saturday, October 9, 2021.
-The Eagles are 5.5-point underdogs.
-The contest has a point total of 50.
+The Troy Trojans (2-3, 0-0 Sun Belt) will put their 19th-ranked run defense to the test against the Georgia Southern Eagles (2-3, 0-0 Sun Belt) and the No. 4 rushing offense in college football, on Saturday, October 9, 2021.
+The Trojans are favored by 5.5 points in the game.
+The over/under is set at 50.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.